The Tassie Ride, Australia - Horse Riding Holidays and Safaris

 More departure dates available upon request.
 Please enquire: info@globetrotting.com.au

-NB: There is only 1x single room available per departure, assigned on a first come, first served basis.
+NB: There are only 2x single rooms available per departure, assigned on a first come, first served basis.

 WHAT IS INCLUDED IN THE PRICE?